Overview of Tracking Sources (Advertising Channels)

 Google Ads

-Google My Business
+Google Business Profile

-Place these tracking numbers in your Google My Business profile.
-This is an onsite source for visitors clicking through to your website from your Google My Business profile.
-An offsite Google My Business tracking source can also be created to display a tracking number in your Google My Business listing.
-The preset requires that visitors have “utm_campaign=gmb” in the landing URL, but you can adjust to match your preferred UTM parameters.
+Google Business Profile - Website Visitor: This is an onsite source for visitors clicking through to your website from your Google Business Profile.
+The preset requires that visitors have "utm_campaign=gbp" in the landing URL, but you can adjust to match your preferred UTM parameters.

 Google Organic